DanielEstrada971102/dtpr-package/_sources/src/patches/dt_patch.rst.txt

 DTPatch
 =======
 The ``DTPatch`` class provides visualization capabilities for DT Station data.
-It can draw super layer boundary boxes and DT cells, and allows for the definition of colormap cell colors based on time information.
+It can draw super layer boundary boxes and DT cells, and allows for the definition of colormap cell colors based on time information (Or any other information that you label as "time" when pass it.
+XD).
 The class supports plotting in both local and global CMS coordinate views using CMS geometry information.
 In local mode, it is possible to draw the chamber in either the :math:`\phi` or :math:`\eta` orientation, displaying the cells of SL1 and SL3 or the cells of SL2, respectively.